CERTCC/CERT-Guide-to-CVD/docs/tutorials/response_process/vendor.md

 # Vendor Vulnerability Response Process

+{% include-markdown "../../_includes/_who_is_a_vendor.md" heading-indent=1 %}

+If you are producing products that rely on computers and software, you need to begin taking action now to have appropriate processes and response.
 In order to effectively mitigate the impact of vulnerabilities in their products and services, [vendors](../../topics/roles/vendor.md) must be able to perform the following specific tasks: